 How do I encourage my students to read and use the syllabus at the beginning of the semester?

-- Make the syllabus available before first day and inform students they should come to the first class w questions about the syllabus or create an assignment where they post questions about the syllabus online during the first week of class.
+- Make the syllabus available before the first day and inform students they should come to the first class with questions about the syllabus or create an assignment where they post questions about the syllabus online during the first week of class.